 International Baccalaureate Diploma will be recognized for up to 30 semester hours of credit.
 Higher level examination results with a score of four (4) or higher will granted (transfer) credit.
-The Admissions Office is your first contact concerning AP credit.
+The Admissions Office is your first contact concerning IB credit.

 CLEP College Level Examination Program

 The College-Level Examination Program (CLEP®) offers you the opportunity to receive college credits for what you already know by earning qualifying scores on any of the 33 exams.
 CLEP credits will be accepted in accordance with College policy.
 For information about the CLEP see: www.capecod.edu/web/assessment/clep

 Challenge Exams may be available for selected courses.
 For information concerning Challenge exams, click on Cape Cod Community College's Academic Policies webpage.
 Contact your academic advisor to challenge a course.

 Articulated Courses K-12 are high school courses or programs of study which have been reviewed, whether locally at the college and/or through statewide agreements, and meet the outcomes and demonstrate the rigor of a college course.
 The program of study is delivered at the high school with high school faculty.
 The student, upon graduation from the high school and entering Cape Cod Community College, is awarded the credit provided the student has an 80 or B in the course or courses that match the articulated course and a 2.0 overall on a 4.00 scale.
 Courses are then entered on the College transcript.
 Contact point for articulated course is your high guidance counselor.

 Dual Enrollment Program